AUGMXNT/llm-tracker.info-vault/_TOORG/Strix Halo.md

       -DCMAKE_BUILD_TYPE=Release
 cmake --build build -j$(nproc)
 ```
 ## RPC
-Build llama.cpp-hip w/ RPC
+Build llama.cpp-hip w/ RPC to run multinode:
 ```
 HIPCXX="$(hipconfig -l)/clang" HIP_PATH="$(hipconfig -R)" cmake -S . -B build -DGGML_HIP=ON -DGGML_RPC=ON -DAMDGPU_TARGETS=gfx1151 -DCMAKE_BUILD_TYPE=Release     && cmake --build build --config Release -- -j 32

 cmake -B build -DGGML_VULKAN=ON -DGGML_RPC=ON && cmake --build build --config Release -j 32
 ```

-When running `llama-cli` by default it will add it to nodes.
-When using `llama-bench` it does not and you should run an RPC server locally.
+When running `llama-cli` by default it will add itself to nodes and you don't have to run a separate RPC instance.
+When using `llama-bench` it does not and you should run an RPC server on the host machine as well.

-Vulkan has less default memory available than ROCm!
+Vulkan has less default memory available than ROCm for some reason!

 amdgpu_top / rocm_smi shows there is 14/110000 MiB , 108000 is probably pretty safe:
 ```